Things I will miss.

 This is a short list, in no particular order, of activities and actions that I can no longer do but would love to.
 You only miss it when it’s gone.

-- Go Skiing.
-I was really good at skiing once upon a time.
+- I was really good at skiing once upon a time.
 I will never hit the slopes again.

-- Being pain free.
-Some days it is not too bad.
+- Some days it is not too bad.
 Sometimes it is almost unbearable.
 Imagine you’ve just been for a very long run and your muscles ache afterwards.
 That is kind of what it is like.
-Everyday.
+Every single day.

 - I can still drive.